-Here’s everything to know about the Gaza truce proposal Hamas has agreed to
+Here’s everything to know about Gaza truce proposal Hamas has agreed to

-Palestinian group Hamas say they have agreed to an Egyptian-Qatari proposal, but Israel says it falls short of demands.
+Palestinian group Hamas says it has agreed to an Egyptian-Qatari proposal, but Israel says it falls short of demands.

 Hamas officials have shown Al Jazeera a copy of the Egyptian-Qatari ceasefire proposal that the movement says it has agreed to.